Blog > Knowledge Representation in AI (Semantic Networks)

 Perception: The perception component retrieves data or information from the environment.
-With the help of this component, the user can retrieve data from the different environments, find out the source of noises and determine if the AI is damaged by anything.
-Also, it defines how to respond with any sync that has been detected.
+With the help of this component, the user can retrieve data from different environments, find out the source of noises and determine if the AI is damaged by anything.
+Also, it defines how to respond to any sync that has been detected.

 Learning: This learns from the captured data by the perception component.
 Here the goal is to build computers that can be taught instead of programming.
 Learning focuses on the process of self-improvement in order to learn and understand new things; the system requirements are knowledge acquisition, inference acquisition of heuristics, fastest searches, etc.

 Knowledge Representation and Reasoning: This shows the human-like intelligence in the machine.
 Knowledge representation is all about understanding intelligence.
 Instead of trying to understand or build brains from the bottom up, its goal is to understand and build intelligent behaviour from the top down and focus on what an agent needs to know in order to behave intelligently.
 It also defines how automated reasoning procedures can make this knowledge available as needed.

 Planning and Execution: These components depend on knowledge representation analysis and reasoning.
 Here planning includes giving an initial state, finding the pre-condition, effects, and a sequence of actions to achieve a state in which a particular goal holds.
 Once the planning is complete, the final stage is the execution of the entire process.

 In the real world, knowledge plays an important role in intelligence as well as creating artificial intelligence.
 It demonstrates intelligent behaviour in AI agents or systems.
 Now it is possible for an agent or system to be accurate on some input only when it has the knowledge or experience about the input.